Children in Low-Income Families Local Measure

 Source: Somerset Children and Learners Needs Analysis 2013

-The latest Children in Low-Income Families Measure statistics were published in September 2016 and represent a snapshot as at 31st August 2014 (the two-year time lag is due to the reconciling of tax credit figures).
+The latest Children in Low-Income Families Measure statistics were published in February 2018 and represent a snapshot as at 31st August 2015 (the time lag is due to the reconciling of tax credit figures).

 Key facts for Somerset: